 CAD tool specific types shall not be used.
-Features specific to an operating system, such as links and the /dev/null file on Unix systems, should be avoided.
-Absolute paths shall not be used for filenames.
+Features specific to an operating system, e.g. the /dev/null file on Unix systems, should be avoided.
+Neither shall absolute paths be used for filenames.

 Objects with an implicitly declared index, for example a line returned from the Std.TextIO.Read procedure for a string, shall never be used with absolute indexing.
 Instead the predefined attributes for indexing, such as 'Left, shall be used.
 As a consequence absolute indexing shall be used when declaring an object to be referenced using an absolute index.